 - chocolate sauce

 - Pull together and measure all the ingredients.

-- In a medium saucepan, combine cereal, butter and sugar for 8-10 minutes or until mixture is smooth and toasty.
+- In a medium saucepan, combine cereal, butter and sugar and heat for 8-10 minutes until mixture is smooth and toasty.

 - Add cinnamon and vanilla extract into the mixture and mix well.